 Current research projects

-- Activating pension reforms and benefit adjustments – European comparison
+Activating pension reforms and benefit adjustments in European comparison

 Aim: In this project, we will focus on recent reforms of European pension systems from the perspective of the active social policy approach.
 We will describe how reforms aiming at postponing retirement and extending working life have spread and how they are related to actual outcomes, such as the increasing effective retirement age and the employment rates of the elderly.